larntz/lemmy-directory/content/community/lemmy.world/radiology.md

 ---
 title: "Radiology"
 name: "radiology"
-description: "A community focused on the field of medical imaging.Rules:1.
+description: "A community for all things related to medical imaging!## Rules:1.
 Please be courteous and professional.2.
-Imaging/case submissions must be de-identified.3.
 No requests for medical advice or second opinions.
-Please see your actual physician/provider for that!4.
-No advertising."
+Please see your actual physician/provider for that!3.
+No advertising.4.
+Imaging/case submissions must have no patient identifiers.5.
+Imaging/case submissions should have a known finding or point of interest."
 type: community
-date: "2023-06-16 22:57:13"
+date: "2023-06-19 11:36:36"
 draft: false
 nsfw: false
 actor_id: "https://lemmy.world/c/radiology"
 host: lemmy.world
 lastmod: "{[ .Updated }}"
-subscribers: 3
+subscribers: 21
-posts: 2
+posts: 9
-comments: 0
+comments: 9
-weight: 2
+weight: 9
-dau: 1
+dau: 3
-wau: 1
+wau: 5
-mau: 1
+mau: 5
 instances:
 - "lemmy_world"
 tags: